 Heather: It was somewhat gradual.
 I mean, it was influenced by–my dad was in Corporate America.
 My mom was a teacher who also did a lot of volunteer work.
 So, there was something in me that liked the business side and then—and wanted to make a difference.
-And as a musician, when I looked at playing freelance–you know, at that point for percussion orchestras was the best full-time gig you can get, right?
+And as a musician, when I looked at playing freelance–you know, at that point for percussion, orchestras were the best full-time gig you can get, right?
 And the music, we were enjoying this time in the composition room as well as music [inaudible].
 I can either move from day to day or I can try and get in the orchestra and [inaudible].
 So, and I was kind of interested in the administrative side of it.

-But I started after I graduated college, I worked at a local radio station in Lewistown Pennsylvania, and there was a woman there who did culture show.
+But I started after I graduated college, I worked at a local radio station in Lewistown, Pennsylvania, and there was a woman there who did culture show.
 I was doing the traffic.
 I was the traffic manager, so I was making sure [inaudible], but she was chitchatting with me in-between doing the lobby saying “You really should go to the American Music Theatre Festival in downtown Philadelphia.
 They have internships that they’ll pay you more than you’re making here,” and I did.
-And that was my first job in the arts, working [inaudible] at the American Music Theatre Festival.
+And that was my first job in the arts, working an internship at the American Music Theatre Festival.
 And they were doing all kinds of cutting edge theatre, and it was a great experience.